 The EQuIP ELA/Literacy Rubric asks educators to examine aspects of a unit’s design through four dimensions: Alignment to the Depth of the Common Core Standards, Key Shifts, Instructional Supports, and Assessment.

-any side effects to viagra Dimension I presents three main criteria and two additional points of evaluation.
+Dimension I presents three main criteria and two additional points of evaluation.
 The three foundational aspects can be summed up by these word pairs: standards set, focused purpose, and rigorous text.
 In evaluating a unit, look for a few standards working together to achieve a transferable purpose taught through texts that offer opportunities to scaffold and challenge.
 Rather than list ten, twelve, fifteen standards, a quality unit should focus on limited standards—several reading standards alongside a writing and/or speaking standard.
 The unit’s purpose should be in a narrative style that doesn’t paraphrase the standards but gives a clear description of the teaching purpose and the learning value.
 Think about the purpose as a response to these basic questions, “How is the time used to teach this unit going to benefit the learners?
 What will they learn and how will they use that learning?”

 Although Dimension I is not about assessment, (evaluated in Dimension IV), the standards identified as the focus-standards must be both formatively and summatively evaluated through the course of a unit.
 To merely list standards and not to teach and assess to those standards invalidates the standards set.
 If the unit is a longer unit (seven to ten days or longer), the unit should also be teaching to and assessing either or both speaking and writing standards.
 Better readers are better writers and speakers and better writers and speakers are better readers.
 Literacy skills are built on a set of literacy tools that incorporate all aspects of communications.